Frequently Asked Questions about the Post-Baccalaureate Nurse Residency Program at University of Colorado Hospital

-University of Colorado Hospital requires all nurses to have graduated from a program accredited either by the CCNE (Commission on Collegiate Nursing Education) or the NLNAC (National League for Nursing Accrediting Commission, Inc.).
-Most programs have both CCNE and NLNAC accreditations.
+University of Colorado Hospital requires all nurses to have graduated from a program accredited either by the CCNE (Commission on Collegiate Nursing Education) or the ACEN (Accreditation Commission for Education in Nursing, Inc.); formerly NLNAC.
+Most programs have both CCNE and ACEN accreditations.
 The minimum requirement is that the program has, at least, one of the two accreditations.

-To determine if your program is accredited, please check on the CCNE or NLNAC databases.
+To determine if your program is accredited, please check on the CCNE or ACEN databases.

 I obtained a BSN from an ADN-BSN or LPN-BSN program.
 Am I eligible for the Post-Baccalaureate Nurse Residency Program?

 No, unfortunately, only graduates from a traditional BSN program or from an accelerated BSN program are eligible for the Post-Baccalaureate Nurse Residency Program.
 Associated Degrees in Nursing (ADN)-to-BSN programs and Licensed Practical Nursing (LPN)-to-BSN graduates are not eligible for the Residency Program.
 If you graduated from an accredited ADN-BSN or LPN-BSN program, you are eligible to apply for one of the Hospital's experienced nursing positions after one year of registered nursing experience.

 Accelerated BSN graduates from accredited programs are eligible to apply for the Post-Baccalaureate Nurse Residency Program.